aloknayak41044/About_me/README.md

-- Hi, I’m @410Xthelinuxuser 👋
+- Hi, I’m Alok Nayak. 👋
-- I’m interested in Linux and I am also learning about it.
+- I’m interested in Linux and learning about it. 🐧
-- I’m looking to collaborate on projects based on Linux (e.g. WSL, Termux, etc.)
+- I’m looking to contribute to projects related to Linux (e.g. WSL, Termux, etc.) (>_) (</>)
-- My pronouns are: He/Him
+- My pronouns are: He/Him. 🙋‍♂️